Vincentvibe3/emergencyfood-v2/README.md

 `CHANNEL`: This represents the channel on which the bot should be running.
 It's value may only be `STABLE`, `BETA` or `LOCAL`.
 If this is missing or does not match a valid value the bot will default to `STABLE`

+`EXCLUSIONS`: This represents the commands to be excluded.
+The values to pass are the command names separated by a space.

 ## Self-Host
 ### Grab a release